nhungL/nhungL/README.md

 ## Welcome Message

-👋 My name is Nhung, I can go by Nina.
+👋 My name is Nhung, you can call me Nina.

 😄 I'm a passionate CS student at SJSU.